Image Metadata Stripper

 Worked Examples:

-A phone photo is loaded as a JPEG, Clean output format stays on JPEG, Quality is set to 92, and Apply source orientation remains on.
-Metadata Findings may show Sensitive metadata blocks and GPS hint in the source.
-After cleanup, the expected review target is 0 privacy markers and No GPS hint for the clean output, with the preview still upright.
+A 4.6 MB phone photo is loaded, Clean output format stays on JPEG, Quality is set to 92%, and Apply source orientation stays enabled.
+Metadata Findings should show the original EXIF or GPS hint in the source evidence and no GPS hint in the clean output.
+The preview should still appear upright.

 FAQ: